Evkn00/g1p3/README.md

 While the dataset contains a lot of data, our visualisation and story telling focused on: Build date, Loss date, Country, Hull description, Loss cause, region and Rig Description (type of ship)<img src="static/images/barque.png" alt="ship" width="30" height="30">.

+**Visualisations**

+_All visualisations are driven by the slider at the top of the page.
+The slider is based on the date the shipwreck occured._

+- _Map Visualisation_
+    - The purpose of the map is to visually show the locations of shipwrecks in South Australia and adjacent waters.
+    - Each shipwreck is represented by a marker on the map.
+The type of ship is depicted using an image, providing a quick visual identification.
+    - The map offers interactivity through a legend, allowing users to filter shipwrecks based on ship types.
+Clicking on a ship type in the legend shows or hides the corresponding markers on the map, enabling users to focus on specific ship types.
+    - Users can also interact with the map by zooming in to explore individual shipwreck locations in more detail.
+    - When used in conjunction with the slider, the map allows users to gain insights into the distribution of shipwrecks over time, regions, and types of ships.
+By adjusting the slider, users can observe how shipwrecks are distributed across different periods, providing valuable historical and geographical perspectives.

+- _Storybook Visualisation_
+     -   The storybook feature is activated when users click on an individual shipwreck marker on the map.
+     -   Upon clicking a marker, a storybook-style display appears, presenting detailed information about the selected shipwreck.
+     -   The storybook includes essential details such as Loss Date, Loss Location, Loss Cause, Build Date, Hull Description, Port Built, Rig Description, and Wreck Number.
+     -   This storytelling approach allows users to delve into specific shipwreck narratives, providing a deeper understanding of each event and its historical significance.

+- plots
+   -    to be updated once complete

+__    **Add visualation once complete of a screenshot of the map visualisation.**__

 **Installation:**

 Please clone the github and then perform the following to allow the HTML file to run correctly: